 The man who hosted Himmler and ran the company

 There’s a particular kind of moral untidiness in that biography.
-A man who in 1940 had Hitler’s interior minister to dinner ended up, twenty-five years later, signing the deal that brought a Canadian-British agricultural-machinery multinational into the Spanish industrial bloodstream.
+A man who in 1940 had been part of the welcoming committee for Hitler’s SS chief ended up, twenty-five years later, running the company that brought a Canadian agricultural-machinery multinational into the Spanish industrial bloodstream.
 Both parts of the story are true.
 Both are usually ignored.
 The official corporate history of Ebro doesn’t mention Himmler, and the official history of Spanish fascism doesn’t mention tractors.
 We mention both at NEC, because pretending one or the other didn’t happen is editorial cowardice.

 The badge-engineering carnival of the 1970s

-Between 1967 and 1974, Motor Ibérica went on a buying spree that swallowed half of Spain’s light-vehicle industry: from FADISA in Ávila (Alfa Romeo vans under Italian licence) to VIASA in Zaragoza (American Jeep CJs under licence), passing through AISA / Avia in Madrid, Perkins Hispania, and Catalan-based Siata Española.
-Five distinct manufacturers absorbed into a single corporate organigram in less than a decade.
+Between 1965 and 1976, Motor Ibérica went on a buying spree that swallowed half of Spain’s light-vehicle industry: from FADISA in Ávila (Alfa Romeo Romeo vans under Italian licence) to VIASA in Zaragoza (American Jeep CJs under licence), passing through AISA / Avia in Madrid, Perkins Hispania, and Catalan-based Siata Española.
+Five separate manufacturers absorbed into a single corporate organigram in just over a decade.

 The result, as the English-language Wikipedia entry for Ebro Trucks describes it without irony, was “a real frenzy of badge engineering.”
 You could buy a Jeep wearing an Avia badge.
 You could buy an Alfa Romeo van wearing the Ebro shield.
 You could buy a SEAT-platform minivan wearing whichever brand was on the dealership wall that month.
 The same chassis, in some cases, passed through three different brand names within five years on the production lines.

-By the mid-1970s, Motor Ibérica operated 20 specialised factories across Spain — Barcelona for trucks, tractors and engines; Moncada i Reixach for body stamping; Tarrasa for steering and crankshafts; Noáin (Navarre) for agricultural equipment; satellite plants in Madrid, Ávila and Cordoba.
-It was, after SEAT and Pegaso, the largest automotive industrial group in Spain.
+By the mid-1970s, Motor Ibérica operated twenty specialised factories across Spain — Barcelona for trucks, tractors and engines; Moncada i Reixac for body stamping; Tarrasa for steering and crankshafts; Noáin (Navarre) for agricultural equipment; satellite plants in Madrid, Ávila and Cordoba.
+It was, after SEAT, the largest automotive industrial group in Spain.

 Nissan’s reasoning was strategic.
-Spain had applied for membership of the European Economic Community (which would happen in 1986).
-Once Spain joined, vehicles built on Spanish soil would qualify as European production, bypassing the strict import quotas the EEC enforced against Japanese cars.
-Buying into Motor Ibérica gave Nissan a ready-made European factory, an established supplier network and trained Spanish workers, all at a discount price during a Spanish recession.
+Vehicles built on Spanish soil, once Spain joined the EEC, would qualify as European production and bypass the strict import quotas the Community enforced against Japanese cars.
+Buying into Motor Ibérica gave Nissan a ready-made European factory, an established supplier network and a trained Spanish workforce, all at a recession-discount price.

-By 1981, Nissan held 55% of Motor Ibérica.
-The Barcelona plant began assembling the Nissan Patrol — the SUV that would become an icon of Spanish working-class motoring through the 1980s and 1990s — alongside the Nissan Vanette light van.
-Through the rest of the decade, Nissan progressively bought out the remaining shareholders.
+From 1980 onward, the Barcelona plant began assembling the Nissan Patrol — the SUV that would become an icon of Spanish working-class motoring through the 1980s and 1990s — alongside the Nissan Vanette light van.
+By the autumn of 1982, Nissan had increased its stake to 53%.
+And in 1986, coinciding exactly with Spain’s accession to the EEC, Nissan moved to majority control, taking 80% of the shares.
+The company was renamed for the last time in 1987: Nissan Motor Ibérica, S.A.

 28 May 2020: Nissan announces the closure

-Forty years after the Japanese had taken over, Nissan announced the closure of all three of its Catalan plants: Zona Franca, Montcada i Reixach and Sant Andreu de la Barca.
-Over 2,500 direct jobs at risk.
+Forty years after the Japanese had taken over from Massey Ferguson, Nissan announced the closure of all three of its Catalan plants: Zona Franca (assembly and engines), Montcada i Reixac (stamping) and Sant Andreu de la Barca (steering racks and suspensions).
+Around 3,000 direct jobs, according to the figures handled by the company and the Spanish government, plus between 20,000 and 30,000 indirect jobs across the supply chain.
 The announcement landed in the middle of the first wave of the COVID-19 pandemic, with Spain still under strict lockdown.

 April 2024: Chery, Ebro Factory, and a brand resurrection